kumar-github/tutorial-resources/X.md

 > [!NOTE]
 > `TimingLogger.start()` requires **your** logger, not a shared internal one.
 This ensures timing lines appear under
 > your class's name in the logs — filterable by package, routable by your existing logging configuration, and sitting
 > alongside your class's other log statements.
-A shared `timing.TimingLogger` logger would scatter timing lines under
+A shared logger would scatter timing lines under an unrelated logger
-> an unrelated logger name, losing all context.
+> name, losing all context.

 #### Log levels at a glance